-Morris W. O’Kelly (Mo’Kelly) is a radio and television commentator specializing in politics and current affairs.
-Presently, he is heard weekends as host of the award-winning “The Mo’Kelly Show” on the #1 news/talk station in America, KFI AM640 in Los Angeles and iHeartRadio.
-Additionally, he is a featured commentator regarding American affairs for BBC Radio and Sundays from 8-8:30pm on Southern California Live on AM1150 in Los Angeles.
+Morris W. O’Kelly (Mo’Kelly) is a radio and television commentator specializing in politics, current affairs and entertainment.
+Presently he is the host of Later, with Mo’Kelly weeknights on the #1 news/talk station in America, KFI AM640 in Los Angeles and iHeartRadio.
+O’Kelly was honored as “Journalist of the Year – Radio” for 2020 by the L.A.
+Press Club and ‘Entertainer of the Year’ by the Latin Business Association for 2021.
+Additionally, he is a featured commentator regarding American affairs for BBC Radio, TalkTV and CNN International, globally.

 Prior to forging his own media brand, O’Kelly helped guide the radio careers of entertainment personalities Jim Rome, Ryan Seacrest and Tavis Smiley.
 O’Kelly’s print commentary has been featured in the Los Angeles Times, The New York Times, The Huffington Post and hundreds of other news and entertainment outlets.